kguajardo/NetworkCascade/README.md

 on certain centrality properties in order to create the maximum cascading effect with the minimum amount of seeding.

 Data:
-The UCSD facebook data from this course will be used.
+The UCSD facebook data will be used.
 It is clear that diffusion can only occur in a strongly connected graph given that all the edges in the facebook data are all reciprocal (i.e. if v is friends with u, then u is friends with v).
 A quick analysis of the UCSD data:

 Data				# of Vertices		    # of Edges		# of SCC’s Facebook_1000.txt		    783			        3784			1
 Facebook_2000.txt		    1780			15650			13*
 Facebook_UCSD.txt	      	14948			        886442		   	 7*

 *These 13 SCC’s are composed of one large graph with 1755 nodes and 12 very small graphs with 3 or less nodes.
 **These 7 SCC’s are composed of one large graph from 14936 nodes and 6 very small graphs, each with 2 nodes.